-As per the policy, the immediate supervisor of an agent completes an Agent Data Access Form, recommending a particular level of access as per the seven levels outlined above, and why, and submits it to the Privacy Officer along with a copy of the job specification or contract.
+As per the policy, the immediate supervisor of an agent completes an Agent Data Access Form, recommending the access to and use of personal health information required for the agent to fulfill his or her mandate.
+The immediate supervisor submits the Form to the Privacy Officer along with a justification for access as relates to the agent's job.
 The policy states that the supervisor must consider the following criteria in making a recommendation:

-- The agent routinely requires access to and use of personal health information on an ongoing basis or for a specified period for his or her employment, contractual or other responsibilities - De-identified and/or aggregate information will not serve the identified purpose - No more personal health information will be accessed and used than is reasonably necessary to meet the identified needs of the role - The access and use recommendations meet and do not exceed the functions to be performed as per the BORN job specification or contract - The data will be used in a manner that is consistent with the purposes for which it was originally collected - Any conditions or restrictions to be imposed on access and use (i.e. no access to specified data elements)

-• Rationale for the recommendations
+- The agent routinely requires access to and use of personal health information on an ongoing basis or for a specified period for his or her employment, contractual or other responsibilities - De-identified and/or aggregate information will not serve the identified purpose - No more personal health information will be accessed and used than is reasonably necessary to meet the identified needs of the role - The access and use recommendations meet and do not exceed the functions to be performed as per the BORN job specification or contract - The data will be used in a manner that is consistent with the purposes for which it was originally collected - Any conditions or restrictions to be imposed on access and use (i.e. no access to specified data elements) - Rationale for the recommendations